 Please be sure that the clothes you carry with you should be light enough for the warmth of the days and importantly warm enough for the cold nights of the Himalayas.

-In case, you don’t possess the four season sleeping bag/ jackets and duffel bag, please don't worry about it.
+In case, you don’t possess the four-season sleeping bag/ jackets and duffel bag, please don't worry about it.
 We do provide such necessity in free of cost for the duration of trekking.

 Hotels you stay in Kathmandu or our office can provide storage services without any cost.
-You are suggested to leave your belongings that are needed during the trekking at hotel or at our office.
+You are suggested to leave your belongings that are needed during the trekking at the hotel or at our office.

 DOMESTIC FLIGHT INFORMATION

-We would like to repeat it again that in case the helicopter service is required, the trekkers must pay the cost.
-We can help you prepare documents you need to submit to the travel insurance company for the reimbursement.
+We would like to repeat it that in case the helicopter service is required, the trekkers must pay the cost.
+We can help you prepare documents you need to submit to the travel insurance company for reimbursement.

 This means you need to pack and prepare your luggage wisely.
-We suggest you not to exceed the limit to avoid additional cost of USD 2 to USD 5 per kg.
+We suggest you not to exceed the limit to avoid an additional cost of USD 2 to USD 5 per kg.

 How much money or cash you should be carrying with you depends on how you do the trip and the number of days you want to spend here in Nepal.
 Much also depends on your spending habits.

 Generally, you can have your lunch and dinner in 10 to 15 USD.
-How much you will be spending during your trekking depends on the standard of package you have purchased.
-If it is full board or budget package you have chosen.
-Normally, Our experience tells that that 15 to 18 USA will be enough for a trekker who has purchased board package to buy bottles of water, chocolates, pay for hot showers and a few drinks during the trek.
-If you buy budget package, you pay for your meals on your own.
+How much you will be spending during your trekking depends on the standard of the package you have purchased.
+If it is a full board or budget package you have chosen.
+Normally, Our experience tells that that 15 to 18 USA will be enough for a trekker who has purchased a board package to buy bottles of water, chocolates, pay for hot showers, and a few drinks during the trek.
+If you buy a budget package, you pay for your meals on your own.
 For this, you need to spend USD 25 to 35 per day.